OMAS-IIIF/oldaplib/docs/permission_concept.md

 the connection to one or many groups using the `:permissionFromGroup`-property.
 A given user is member of one or many groups based on the `:inGroup`-property.

-The following data permissions are available:
+The following data permissions are available.
+Every further permission includes the previous permissions.
+If a user has e.g. the `UPDATE` permission, the user has automatically also the `EXTEND` and `VIEW` permissions:

 - `VIEW`: Readonly access to a resource
 - `EXTEND`: Allows to extend the data (e.g. adding a comment or annotation or